The Digital Psychiatry SIG's work enhances evidence-based leadership within the field of mental health and technology.

-The SIG will primarily focus on four areas:
+The SIG primarily focuses on four areas:

 - technology in clinical practice